Definitions and Examples of cowardice, timidity

-Lack of courage or bravery; fearfulness in the face of danger or difficulty.
+Lack of bravery or courage in the face of danger or difficulty.

-His cowardice prevented him from standing up to the bullies.
+His cowardice prevented him from standing up to the bully.

-Lack of self-confidence or courage; shyness or hesitancy in social situations.
+Lack of confidence or courage; shyness or hesitancy.

-Her timidity made it hard for her to speak up in public.
+Her timidity made her hesitate to speak up in public.

 Key Differences: cowardice vs timidity